itsektionen/styrdokument/pm/eng/pm_for_sektionens_profil.md

 The overalls shall have the Chapter's official color and may be worn by all members.

-The official color is regulated in the Chapter for Information and Nano Technology's statutes.
+The official color is regulated in the Chapter for Information Technology's statutes.

 #### 2.1.2 Overaller for members of QMISK